superosystem/foodmarket-web/README.md

-# Invoice Management Application with Spring
+# Invoice Service with Spring Boot
+Sample web application for Invoice Management to connect with some payment method like Virtual Account Bank, E-Wallet and QRIS.